keboola/connection-docs/manipulation/transformations/sandbox/index.md

 Once the sandbox is ready, you will get a notification.
 Or, watch the progress on the Jobs page.

-Note that transformation loading always deletes the contents of the sandbox first.
+**Important:** Transformation loading always deletes the contents of the sandbox first.

-[TODO- nasledujici vete nerozumim.
-Transformation Load prece vzdycky nejdriv smaze obsah.
-Nebo ne?
-Pokud ne, tak jak ten loader pozna, kdy to ma smazat a kdy jsem jenom zmenil strukturu a nema to smazat?
-A co se mysli tou zmenou vstupni struktury?
-Zmena Input Mapping?
-Takze treba v IM zmenim jmeno sloupecku a on se mi v sandboxu taky prejmenuje, aniz by se mi prepsaly data?
-A co kdyz v IM pridam/uberu sloupecek?]
-However, the input structure can be modified without deleting the current state of the sandbox.

 ## Additional Sandbox Actions

 Except loading data, sandbox supports several other basic actions.
 To access them, go to the **Transformations** section and click the **Sandbox** button at the top.

-  - *Connect* -- Connect to the sandbox using a web SQL client.
-TODO: tohle asi plati jen pro MySQL, ostani nemuzu vyzkouset (pro Snowflake mi to zobrazi login dlg a Redshift backend nemuzu do projektu pridat)
+  - *Connect* (MySQL and Snowflake only) -- Connect to the sandbox using a web SQL client.
   - *SSL* (MySQL and Redshift only) -- Show secure connection information.
   - *Refresh privileges* (Redshift only) -- REVOKE and GRANT privileges on tables and schemas to the current Redshift user.
 Because  Redshift privileges are granted on a per-table basis, tables created later than the current user are not available unless you refresh the privileges.
   - *Drop Sandbox* -- Deletes the sandbox database (and all its tables)